 You can take candid street photos with lightning speed, and the best part is that you can set the shutter to auto focus if only pressed halfway.
 In other words, a quick full press gives you your set focus distance, but if something falls outside of that distance, you can always press halfway to auto focus - and without changing any settings.
 Brilliant.

 The Sony wasn't designed so much with street shooters in mind, and it lacks "quick access" features like this.

 As for being able to customize the camera, the Ricoh GR II truly is a photographer nerd's dream come true.
 I was simply amazed at both the level of customizability, and the ease of doing so.
 The quick "memory" settings are especially useful when out street shooting.

 There is also a unique "TAv" mode, which the Sony lacks.
-It's great because it allows you to quickly change the aperture and shutter speed, while leaving the ISO as is.
+It's great because it allows you to quickly change the aperture and shutter speed, while leaving the ISO in auto mode.
 Perfect for quickly adjusting depth of field, or for contrasted lighting or sports situations when you need to "freeze" or capture motion.

 The Ricoh controls are all perfectly within reach, and incredibility intuitive.
 This camera is simply a joy to shoot with.
 To me, here it makes the Sony RX100 III menu and controls seem a bit clunky.
 To be fair though, I was pretty happy with the Sony before I had the Ricoh to compare it to...

 Click below to check out the Ricoh GR II on Amazon

 ...or use this link for the Ricoh GR II on Lazada (Asia)

 Sony RX100 III vs. Ricoh GR II - Final Pros & Cons